DataJuggler/DataTier.Net/README.md

+11.28.2025 Version 6.0.0 - DataTier.NET now supports .NET 10 projects. .NET 10 is the default for new projects now.
+Also, the Visual Studio Project Updater is not shown after a build except for .NET Framework projects.
+It wasn't working and is only needed on non-SDK style projects.
+SDK Projects support globbing, so code generated files are included automatically.

 11.12.2025 Version 5.7.1 - I added support for Nullable dates.
 For 22 years or more I used 1/1/1900 and my work's code was affected so I now write NULL to the database if a date doesn't have a valid date (year > 1900).